-Unit Reference R/602/3960

-Level 2

-Credit Value 3

-Guided Learning (GL) 22 hours

-Unit Summary In this unit, learners will explore the principles and practices of carrying out ground based and arboricultural aerial operations.
+Unit Reference R/602/3960 Level 2 Credit Value 3 Guided Learning (GL) 22 hours Unit Summary In this unit, learners will explore the principles and practices of carrying out ground based and arboricultural aerial operations.
 They will learn about the equipment used and its maintenance with adherence to Health and Safety legislation and current best practice.

-Learning Outcomes Assessment Criteria

-(1 to 4) (1.1 to 4.1)

-The learner will The learner can

-Understand the practices of carrying out aerial tree surgery operations.
-1.1.
-Identify correct branch removal techniques1.2.
-Identify six potential tree and site related hazards to consider prior to aerial tree work

-1.3.
-Describe a technique of accessing a tree with a rope and harness

-1.4.
-Describe a technique of limb or stem removal using a chainsaw

-1.5.
-Identify tools that are used for aerial pruning operations

-1.6.
-Identify a method of dismantling a tree

-1.7.
-Describe how timber can be controlled using ropes during dismantling operations

-1.8.
-Identify the procedures for ensuring a work site is

-guarded from the general public of daily and routine maintenance and ser Understand the requirements of daily and routine maintenance and service checks carried out on a 2.1.
-Identify a minimum of four factors to take into account when preparing to operate a chainsaw chainsaw.
-2.2.
+Learning Outcomes (1 to 4) The learner will Assessment Criteria (1.1 to 4.1) The learner can Understand the practices of carrying out aerial tree surgery operations.
+Identify correct branch removal techniques Identify six potential tree and site related hazards to consider prior to aerial tree work Describe a technique of accessing a tree with a rope and harness Describe a technique of limb or stem removal using a chainsaw Identify tools that are used for aerial pruning operations Identify a method of dismantling a tree 1.7.
+Describe how timber can be controlled using ropes during dismantling operations 1.8.
+Identify the procedures for ensuring a work site is guarded from the general public 2.
+Understand the requirements of daily and routine maintenance and service checks carried out on a chainsaw.
+2.1.
+Identify a minimum of four factors to take into account when preparing to operate a chainsaw 2.2.
 Identify the pre-start checks on a chainsaw 2.3.
 Identify the daily maintenance routine required for a chainsaw 2.4.
 Identify the correct cold start procedure for a chainsaw 2.5.
 Identify the correct PPE requirements for using a chainsaw: • On the ground Off the ground 3.
-Understand the processes of maintaining and storing 3.1.
+Understand the processes of 3.1.
 State how and why lifting equipment is identified personal protective, lifting and tree surgery equipment.
 3.2.
 Identify time frames for examining lifting equipment 4.
 Understand the practices of carrying out ground based arboricultural operations.
 4.1.
 Identify six potential hazards and risks associated with tree felling operations and state how those risks may be reduced or eliminated